-I have over 7 years experience making money online with an online business, and have spent the past six months downloading and researching smartphone apps that claim to help you make money.
+I have over 7 years of experience making money online with an online business and have spent the past six months downloading and researching smartphone apps that claim to help you make money.
 Do they work?

 It’s definitely possible to earn money online, and it’s definitely possible to manage your business from your phone.
 Plus, if you have a tablet, your options become much better.
 Of course, a laptop would be the best option!
 Owning an internet business that’s location independent is totally possible.

 That being said, some apps do actually pay.
 I realize not everyone has the time, money, or patience to run an internet business, so I won’t leave you hanging.

 There are some apps that I found that do pay a little bit of money if you are consistent with logging in and doing the tasks they ask you.
 I divided them into a few groups so you can find the style you like best.
 There’s a bigger list here and here, and you can read the full list of reviews here.

 - Apps that pay you to resell your stuff

 - Apps that pay to accomplish real-world tasks

 - Apps that pay you to do online activities